puppetlabs/puppet-docs/source/guides/platforms.markdown

 ---
 layout: legacy
-title: Supported Platforms
+title: Puppet Open Source: Supported Platforms
 ---

-[pe2requirements]: /pe/latest/install_system_requirements.html
+[pe-requirements]: /pe/latest/install_system_requirements.html

-Supported Platforms
+Puppet Open Source Supported Platforms
 ===================

-For information about Puppet Enterprise's system requirements, [see here][pe2requirements].
+This page lists supported platforms for the open source version of Puppet.
+For Puppet Enterprise's supported platforms visit the [PE system requirements page][pe-requirements].

 Please [contact Puppet Labs](http://puppetlabs.com/contact/) if you are interested in a platform not on this list.